wjkaliman/Python-Analysis/README.md

   # The second data set is call PyPoll.
-I used Python to analyis the dataset.
+I used Python to analyis voting records.
 I will be answering the following questions.

   * The total number of votes cast